inbravo/travel/june-2019/README.md

 *	After few minor stops, arrived at [Jawahar Tunnel](https://en.wikipedia.org/wiki/Jawahar_Tunnel), which is operational since 1956
 *	Post this tunnel, starts the beautiful Srinagar valley.
 Titanic point gives you the first glance of it
-*	Took a noodle (Maggi) stop at Titanic point, captured some scenic moments of view of Srinagar valley
+*	Took a noodle (Maggi) stop at Titanic point, captured first view of Srinagar valley in my phone camera

 ![](https://github.com/inbravo/travel/raw/master/june-2019/images/IMG_20190601_151110.jpg)

-*	Talked to some of the south Indian riders, who were riding from Kottayam
+*	Talked to some of the south Indian riders, who were riding from Kottayam, Southern India
-*	Only few kilometers from Titanic point, arrived at the famous NH 44.
+*	Only few kilometers from Titanic point, arrived at the 4 lane NH 44.
 Which is a nice road
 *	Ride on NH 44 is smooth.
 I cherished every moment while riding through the beautiful valley

 ![](https://github.com/inbravo/travel/raw/master/june-2019/images/IMG_20190601_170920.jpg)